codrops/CSSProgress/README.md

-# Shaded Progress Bars: A CSS/Sass Exercise
+# Shaded Progress Bar CSS/Sass Exercise

 A tutorial on how to create shaded CSS-only progress bars with Sass.
 By Rafael González.